rderelle/kamino/README.md

 ---
 ## under the hood
 kamino performs the following successive steps:
-- lists proteome files from the input directory (-i)
+- lists proteome files from the input directory (-i or -I)
 - recodes proteins with a 6-letters recoding scheme (-r)
 - simplifies proteomes by discarding out-branching k-mers
 - builds a global assembly graph and identifies variant groups as described <a href="https://academic.oup.com/mbe/article/42/4/msaf077/8103706">here</a> (-d)
 - converts variant group paths back to amino acids using a sliding window
+- mask long polymorphism runs within variant groups (-m)
 - filters variant groups by missing data and middle-length thresholds (-m and -l)
 - extracts middle positions and incorporate 'constant' positions (-c)
 - outputs the final amino acid alignment (-o)